 The Pembleton Motor Company was established in 1999 by ex national hillclimb champion and designer Phil Gregory, in order to build a three-wheeler heritage sports car which echoed the classic 1920s cycle car.
 Initially these Morgan-inspired 3-wheelers were offered in kit form only, but in late 2015 the company started marketing factory-built cars called the V-Sport.

-Along the way Pilgrim has also built other cars/kits which have included The Bulldog, Family Tourer, Haldane, Jeepster, Hawthorn, Minotaur, Martini and of course the ever famous Sumo Mk1, Mk2 and the current Mk3.
-They are also specialists in classic American muscle cars.
+Along the way Pilgrim has also built other cars/kits which have included The Bulldog, Family Tourer, Haldane, Jeepster, Hawthorn, Minotaur, Martini and of course the ever famous AC Cobra replica.
+They are also specialists in classic American muscle cars under the separate name of Muscle Car UK.

 Their factory, based near Brighton, is 16500 sq ft with a sales area of 14,000sq ft.
-Pilgrim Motorsports currently build a replica of the iconic Cobra called the Sumo Mk3 and have recently launched a limited edition run of 10 factory-built Speedster 356 replicas.
+Pilgrim Motorsports currently build replicas of the iconic AC Cobra and the Porsche Speedster 356, which can be bought in the UK and EU in either RHD or LHD spec.

 Founded in 1985 by Jim Marland, Proteus has been a leader in the field of replica inspired sports cars, evoking the sights, sounds, performance and experience of a 1950s sports racing car coupled with modern reliability and handling.
 The company has a reputation for engineering excellence and superb craftsmanship, resulting in cars that are today some of the most valuable re-creations of those iconic models.
 Proteus was purchased in 2008 by its current owners, with Jim Marland re-joining the company as a technical consultant.
 Proteus have built a total of around 270 cars at their base near Reading and they currently produce a Jaguar C-Type replica.